 While the SAFe benefits are noteworthy, here are some potential challenges to consider:

 All of these challenges can be addressed with adequate mitigation planning using proper planning and expectation setting.
 Starting with Essential SAFe often delivers better results than attempting Full SAFe immediately.
+Preparing for the SAFe certification exam can help leaders navigate these challenges.

 Not all organizations require leverage in the context of the SAFe framework.
 The benefits of SAFe for enterprises are clearer for those that: